-Castle Hill High School is a special school for students, aged 11 – 18, with significant and complex needs.
-Our most recent Ofsted inspection in May 2017 judged the school to be OUTSTANDING in all areas.
+Castle Hill High School is a special school for students, aged 11 – 19, with significant and complex needs.
+We currently have 344 students on roll.
+Our most recent Ofsted inspection in July 2023 judged the school to be OUTSTANDING in all areas.

-The school building and learning resources are excellent and maintained to a very high standard.
-Specialist facilities include science labs, a food technology room, a design technology workshop, a vocational centre, computing suites and an art room. areas plus a sixth form facility for 36 students.
-The sports facilities include a multi-use games area, a gym and extensive playing fields.
+The school building and learning resources are maintained to a very high standard.
+Specialist facilities include science labs, a food technology room, a design technology workshop, a vocational centre, computing suites and an art room.
+Our sports facilities include a multi-use games area, a gym and extensive playing fields.
 There are indoor and outdoor recreational areas for use before school and at breaks and lunchtimes, including common rooms, a café (breakfast club and tuck shop) and outdoor play/relaxation areas.
-Our 48 sixth form students have their own purpose-built, discrete sixth form centre within the school building.
+Our 48 sixth form students have their own purpose-built Sixth Form Centre within the school building.

 The school building is wheelchair accessible and has a lift for disabled access to the upper floors.
 It also has toileting and showering facilities for disabled people.